scikit-hep/awkward-0.x/README.rst

     g["array"]
     # <JaggedArray [[1.1 2.2 None 3.3 None] [4.4 [5.5]] [<Row 0> None <Row 1>]] at 0x7811883b9198>

-The HDF5 format does not include columnar representations of arbitrary nested data, as awkward-array does, so what we're actually storing are plain Numpy arrays and the metadata necessary to reconstruct the awkward array.
+The HDF5 format does not include columnar representations of arbitrary nested data, as Awkward Array does, so what we're actually storing are plain Numpy arrays and the metadata necessary to reconstruct the Awkward Array.

 .. code-block:: python3

-    # Reopen file, without wrapping it as awkward.hdf5 this time.
+    # Reopen file, without wrapping it as awkward0.hdf5 this time.
-    f = h5py.File("awkward.hdf5", "r")
+    f = h5py.File("awkward0.hdf5", "r")
     f
-    # <HDF5 file "awkward.hdf5" (mode r+)>
+    # <HDF5 file "awkward0.hdf5" (mode r+)>

     f["array"]
     # <HDF5 group "/array" (9 members)>